-Labour Party's vice-presidential candidate, Yusuf Datti Baba-Ahmed, has his fingers crossed on his party's election petition [Pendrops]
+The Labour Party's vice-presidential candidate, Yusuf Datti Baba-Ahmed, has expressed reservations about his party's chances of winning its election petition in court.

 The party's presidential candidate, Peter Obi, has already commenced legal action to challenge the result of the February 25 election that produced Bola Tinubu of the All Progressives Congress (APC) as president-elect.